Friosn/phone-cataloge/README.md

 # phone-cataloge
-This is a technical test from GuideSmiths
+This is a junior technical test from GuideSmiths